rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/ros-publisher-subscriber.md

 `~/catkin_ws/` with your workspace name.
 {{% /notice %}}

-You need to execute the below commands (perhaps, as _root user_) at the device's terminal prompt.
+You need to execute the below commands at the device's terminal prompt.
 ```bash
 cd $HOME
 ```